City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 In the admin-frontend there is a possibility to enable [Kompassi](https://kompassipalvelu.fi/) integration via an environment variable (see its README.md).
 Kompassi integration related stuff is hidden in the UI by default.
 Kompassi is a system for documenting youth work, including statistics and reporting tools.
 It is developed and maintained by the city of Oulu.

-## Troubleshooting

-When running "docker compose up" you might get an error like this:

-    admin-frontend_1  | Error: ENOSPC: System limit for number of file watchers reached, watch '/admin-frontend/public'

-or your build may error randomly.

-There's a lot of files under `node_modules` and they are all being watched, reaching the system limit.
-Each file watcher takes up some kernel memory, and therefore they are limited to some reasonable number by default.
-On Ubuntu Linux the limit can be increased for example like this:

-    echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p

-Increasing memory limits for Docker might also help if for example you are using the Docker Desktop app to constrain them in the first place.

 ## Maintenance

 Normally there's only the certificates to update.
 TLS certificates are updated to AWS (or wherever the service is running).